hostbrook/videna/readme.md

 To start use Videna Framework, you need:

-1. Via Composer install the Videna demo project in the folder _above_ your project root:
+1. Via Composer, install the Videna demo project in the folder *above* your project root:
 ```shell
 composer create-project hostbrook/videna your-project-name
 ```